nichnarmada/autocrm/documentation/user-stories.md

     - Should allow creating specialized teams
     - Needs audit logging of system changes

+11. As an administrator, I need to invite new agents to the system so I can grow my support team securely.

+    - Must send secure invitation emails
+    - Should automatically assign agent role upon acceptance
+    - Must prevent direct agent sign-ups without invitation
+    - Should allow tracking of pending invitations
+    - Needs ability to resend or revoke invitations

-11. As an administrator, I need to configure support workflows and SLAs so I can optimize ticket handling efficiency.
+12. As an administrator, I need to configure support workflows and SLAs so I can optimize ticket handling efficiency.

     - Should support complex routing rules
     - Must allow custom ticket fields
     - Needs ability to define escalation paths

-12. As an administrator, I need to manage the knowledge base so I can maintain updated self-service resources.
+13. As an administrator, I need to manage the knowledge base so I can maintain updated self-service resources.

     - Should support article versioning
     - Must allow categorization and tagging
     - Needs analytics on article effectiveness

-13. As an administrator, I need to set up automation rules so I can improve team efficiency.
+14. As an administrator, I need to set up automation rules so I can improve team efficiency.

     - Must support complex conditional logic
     - Should enable custom workflows
     - Needs testing capabilities before deployment

-14. As an administrator, I need to monitor system performance and analytics so I can ensure reliable operation and identify improvements.
+15. As an administrator, I need to monitor system performance and analytics so I can ensure reliable operation and identify improvements.

     - Should provide customizable dashboards
     - Must track system health metrics